mbr/remand/docs/configuration.rst

     # comments need to be on their own line and prefix with a hash

-    [Host:bert]
-    # this defines a host named bert, whose hostname is bert.example.com.
-    # when running remand from the commandline (remand mod.py bert), remand
-    # will use the ssh transport to connect to bert.example.com
-    #
-    # in general, it is preferable to use full hostnames, see below
-    hostname=bert.example.com
-    user=bert

     [Host:ernie.example.com]
-    # if no hostname value is given, the name part from the section header
-    # (everything that comes after "Host:") is used as the default value for
-    # hostname.
-    #
     # on the commandline,  remand mod.py ernie.example.com  will match this
     # host and cause it to connect to port 2222 instead of the default
     port=2222